dreadl0ck/zeus/README.md

 ## Interactive Shell

 ZEUS has a built in interactive shell with tab completion for all its commands!
-All scripts inside the **zeus** directory (expect for globals.sh) will be treated and parsed as commands.
+All scripts inside the **zeus** directory (except for globals.sh) will be treated and parsed as commands.

 To start the interactive shell inside your project, run: